google/WebFundamentals/src/site/monetization/ad-monetization/customize-ads.markdown

 ### How to apply styles

-When creating a new unit,
-you can apply a different style to text ads by expanding the <strong>Text ad style</strong> property:
+When creating a new unit, you can apply a different style to text ads by expanding the <strong>Text ad style</strong> property:

 <img src="images/customize.png" class="center" alt="Text ad styles">

 All text ads use the Google AdSense <strong>Default</strong> style.
-Use any predefined style as is, make slight changes to the style, or create, name, and save a new style.
+You can use any of the predefined style as is, make slight changes to the style, or create, your own custom style.

-Once you've saved a new style, you can apply it to any existing or new ad units:
+Once you've saved a new style, you can apply it to any of your existing or new ad units:

 1. Navigate to [Ad Styles](https://www.google.com/adsense/app#myads-springboard/view=AD_STYLES).
-2. Select the ad style you want to change from the list of <strong>Ad styles available for all your active products</strong>.
+2. Select the ad style you want to change from the list of
+<strong>Ad styles available for all your active products</strong>.
 3. Make changes and <strong>Save ad style</strong>.

 When you change an existing ad style, any active ad units using that style are automatically updated.

 {% include modules/remember.liquid title="Note" list=page.notes.images %}